The Top 9 Free Online English Level Tests (with Answers)

 If you’re preparing for an international exam like IELTS or TOEFL, taking this test will prepare you for it.

-If you’re looking for an online English level test that solely focuses on grammar, you’re in luck.
-This test includes 40 multiple-choice questions and can be completed in 10 to 15 minutes, after which the results will be emailed to you.
+If you’re looking for a test that solely focuses on grammar, you’re in luck.
+British Study Centres’ English grammar test includes 40 multiple-choice questions and can be completed in 10 to 15 minutes, after which the results will be emailed to you.

 If you’ve been reviewing or even struggling with English grammar, this is the test you should take to check out how things are going.

-This is another test that gauges your English proficiency level in 20 minutes.
+This is another option to test your English level in about 20 minutes.
 This quiz starts off with easy questions before moving onto difficult ones.
 You’ll be able to view the correct answers after you’ve finished it and figure out your strong and weak points.

 If you’re looking for a typical level test with some feedback on your performance, then this exam is a good choice.